Divyarai-11/sql_sales_anaiysis_report/README.md

 # sql_sales_anaiysis_report
-The Sales Analysis System is a SQL-based analytical project designed to designed to generate dynamic sales reports from transaction data.
+The Sales Analysis System is a SQL-based analytical project designed to generate dynamic sales reports from transaction data.
-This project demonstrates how SQL can be used for business itelligence and decision-making through:
+This project demonstrates how SQL can be used for business intelligence and decision-making through:
 - Monthly Sales Reports
 - Regional Sales reports
 - Customer-wise Analysis